demberto/PyFLP/README.md

 ```

 > It is advised to do a backup of your projects before doing any changes.
-> After you are done with them, it is recommended to open the modified project
+> It is also recommended to open the modified project in FL Studio to ensure
-> in FL Studio one to ensure that it works as intended.
+> that it works as intended.

-PyFLP provides a low-level events-based API and a high-level API.
-Generally,
+Check the [reference](https://pyflp.rtfd.io/en/latest/reference.html) for a
-you should only need the high level API though.
+complete list of useable features.

 ## 🙏 Acknowledgements